-- We design and experimentally validate an electrically-equivalent circuit model of the human arm-wrist-palm tissue channel and characterize the behavior of the GC-signal.
+- We design and experimentally validate an electricallyequivalent circuit model of the human arm-wrist-palm tissue channel and characterize the behavior of the GC-signal.
 We use the results of our channel studies to optimize the design of transmission parameters and modulation schemes for the galvanic coupling communication system. - 2) Through experimental evaluation, we show how the GC-signal emits minuscule levels of signal radiation outside the body compared to the well-studied Capacitive Coupling (CC) and similar solutions for body-guided communication.
-Furthermore, we show that our use of the GC-signal makes it virtually unfeasible to decode data over-the-air at an adversarial receiver. - 3) We evaluate the impact of an adversarial receiver when in contact with the surface of the human body channel, demonstrating that results do not produce a significant increase in eavesdropping advantage when compared to over-the-air side-channel attacks.

-- 4) We present a method for identifying disadvantageous changes in channel behavior, brought on by direct contact to the human body channel during data transmission, and provide an analysis of the suitable FEC schemes that mitigate a loss in link performance. - We implement a proof-of-concept secure biometric transmission system using the TeensyTM microcontoller unit that supports analog front-end hardware for transmission and reception of GC-signals. - 6) We measure the achievable energy consumption metrics and demonstrate the link performance of our prototype by transmitting sample ECG data (provided by PhysioNet [18]) with a bit-error-rate (BER) of 10-6 and a transmit power of -2 dBm.
+Furthermore, we show that our use of the GC-signal makes it virtually unfeasible to decode data over-the-air at an adversarial receiver. - We implement a proof-of-concept secure biometric transmission system using the TeensyTM microcontoller unit that supports analog front-end hardware for transmission and reception of GC-signals. - 4) We demonstrate the link performance of our prototype by transmitting sample ECG data (provided by PhysioNet [6]) with a bit-error-rate (BER) of 10^{-6} and a transmit power of -2 dBm.
 Moreover, all data files and software code are available to the community for repeatability of experiments.